Increase 3 times your chances of landing an offer Register ×

 Work with us

 So, you have the interview and you think you do a really good job.
-You get through your case, coming up with a good answer within the allotted time and you deliver fluid, confident responses to all the fit questions you are asked.
+You get through your case, come up with a good answer in good time and you deliver fluid, confident responses to all the fit questions.
+Great!

 And then you don't get the job.
 Why?
 Because you dressed wrong!

-Maybe this will sound absurd to you - especially if you are coming directly from a university environment, where you have spent years with no real requirements on how you dress or present yourself.
-However, those with more experience in the workplace will realise the genuine importance of presentation generally and especially in interviews.
+Maybe this will sound absurd to you - especially if you are coming directly from a university environment where you have spent years with no real requirements on how you present yourself.
+However, those with more experience in the workplace will know the genuine importance of presentation generally and especially in interviews.

 But WHY?

-Your ability to present yourself appropriately is a relevant consulting skill in itself - if you are going to be a consultant, you have to be trusted to represent the firm to clients.
-Dressing appropriately to different circumstances helps to show respect to others and to build rapport.
-If the client is paying thousands of dollars per day for you to be there, the least you can do is show them the deference of looking like you care.
+Being able to present yourself properly is a relevant consulting skill in itself - if you are going to be a consultant, you have to be trusted to represent the firm to clients.
+Dressing appropriately for different circumstances is a part of your social skills - it helps to show respect to others, to build rapport and just to show you know what's going on.
+If the client is paying thousands of dollars per day for you to be there, the least you can do is to look like you care.

-Demonstrating to your interviewer that you understand these things is also a proxy for your wider social awareness, character and general competence.
+Demonstrating to your interviewer that you understand these things is a proxy for your wider social awareness, character and general competence.
 Perhaps think of how you present yourself as an unspoken component of your fit interview.
-More directly, though, who is going to employ you and make you responsible for the fortunes of corporations if you can't work out how to get dressed properly?
+More directly, though, who is going to employ you and make you responsible for the fortunes of major corporations if you can't work out how to get dressed?

 The Goal: Corporate Camouflage